Related links

 Are you experiencing problems with nuisance cats?

-Council Rangers receive many calls about nuisance behaviour of cats.
-The Companion Animals Act 1998 says a cat is a nuisance if it persistently makes a noise, which unreasonably interferes with the well being of neighbours or if it repeatedly damages other people’s property.
+The Companion Animals Act 1998 states a cat is a nuisance if it persistently makes a noise, which unreasonably interferes with the well being of neighbours or if it repeatedly damages other people’s property.

 If the Ranger is satisfied that a cat is a nuisance, the Ranger can issue an order to the owner of the cat requiring the owner to prevent the behaviour that is causing the nuisance.
 Fines apply to owners that breach a nuisance order.

-If the owner is unapproachable or does not agree that the problem exists, you should contact Council’s Animal Control Officer on 9391 7000.
+If the owner is unapproachable or does not agree that the problem exists, you should contact Council’s customer service officers on 9391 7000.